TRIQS/triqs/doc/reference/python/green/block.rst

    g.tail[1] = numpy.array( [[3.0,0.0], [0.0,3.0]] )

   The third line sets all the :math:`M_i` to zero, while the second puts :math:`M_1 = diag(3)`.
-With the tails set correctly, this Green's function can be used safely.
+With the tail set correctly, this Green's function can be used safely.

 .. warning::
-  The library will not be able detect, if tails are set wrong.
-Calculations may also be wrong in this case.
+  The library will not be able detect tails that are incorrectly set.
+Calculations *may* be wrong in this case.